Accommodations in centrally-located three-star or four-star hotels. Rooming on a triple basis. Double rooms: $280 per person.

 Rome City Sightseeing: 24-hour public transportation pass in Rome, Local Guide, Visits to the Colosseum and the Roman Forum, Visit to the Vatican Museums, Headset receiver for the Vatican sites, Visit to the Sistine Chapel, Visit to St. Peter's Basilica

 Dinner with music

-Naples National Archaeological Museum, Local Guide, Visit to the ruins of Pompeii
+Visit to the Naples National Archaeological Museum, Local Guide, Visit to the excavated Roman city of Pompeii

 Excursion to Capri: Round trip shuttle to the port, Ferry Sorrento-Capri, Round-trip Capri funicular, Visit to Capri's Gardens of Augustus, Ferry Capri-Sorrento

 Visit to the Valley of the Temples in Agrigento

 Half-day city sightseeing in Palermo and Monreale: Local Guide, Visit to Monreale Abbey Cloister and Cathedral with audioguide

 Rome is your destination; a wide-bodied jet is your vehicle.
 Swoop down over the Alps and touch down on the wide concrete runway at Fiumicino Airport.
 You've arrived in Italy!

 Proceed to your centrally-located hotel, settle in and get ready to explore your surroundings.

 If your schedule allows, consider a visit to the Trevi Fountain, one of Rome's most celebrated sights, which was the terminus of the Aqua Virgo aqueduct.
 Throw a coin over your right shoulder and into the spray to ensure your return to this wonderful city!